SixArm/mast-cell-help/topics/volatile-organic-compounds/index.md

 # Volatile organic compounds (VOCs)

 Volatile Organic Compounds (VOCs) are a group of organic chemicals that have a high vapor pressure at room temperature, meaning they can easily evaporate into the air.
+See also [activated carbon filters](../activated-carbon-filters/).

 **Key points:**